lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Modeling alternatives

-Here, $\rho_q(\cdot)$ denotes the quantile asymmetric loss function \citep{KoenkerBassett1978}, while $q, \sigma_q$, and $\mu_{it,q}$ denote the skewness, the scale, and the location parameter of the distribution.
+Here, $\rho_q(\cdot)$ denotes the quantile asymmetric loss function \citep{KoenkerBassett1978}, while $q, \sigma_q$, and $\mu_{it,q}$ denote the skewness, the scale, and the location parameter of the distribution, respectively.
 The ALD is a working model that is used to recast estimation of parameters for the linear quantile regression model in a maximum likelihood framework.
-In detail, the location parameter $\mu_{it,q}$ is modeled as
+The location parameter of the ALD, $\mu_{it,q}$, is modeled as